mullaneywt/rdns_reaper/README.md

 * resolve_all_serial() - launches a singular serial resolver process
 * savefile() - forces a save of the YAML based disk cache
 * setname(IP, NAME) - forces the name for a value (provided as strings)
+* set_filter(IPSet, [mode=]) - sets a custom filter based on an IPSet, IP network in a string, or a list of strings containing IP networks.
+Optional mode argument can be `block` or `allow` to set filtering to a block list or allow list
 * values() - returns a list of all DNS names

 License
 -------

-This project currently is not licensed for use by third parties and all rights are retained by the creator.
+This project currently is not licensed for use by third parties, and all rights are retained by the creator.
 Plans for adoption of a common open source license are in the works.